INFRASTRUCTURE

 Technics

-Most, if not all, experimental setups and monitoring devices are designed and built in-house through a close collaboration between the scientific and technical lab managers (S. Dominguez and C. Romano).
-The LMA also benefits from the facilities of the technical platform of the Geosciences Montpellier lab. (managed by J. Oustry and Sylvain Royer).
-The electronic assemblies and computer programming, required to control the sensors and the motors, maintenance, and repair are carried out internally by the LMA managers.
+Most, if not all, experimental setups and monitoring systems have been designed and fabricated in-house through close collaboration between the scientific and technical laboratory managers (S. Dominguez and C. Romano, now retired).
+The LMA also leverages the resources of the Geosciences Montpellier technical platform (managed by S. Royer).
+All electronic assemblies, sensor and motor control programming, maintenance, and repair are performed internally by the LMA team (including now O. Maudens), ensuring full integration, high reliability, and rapid adaptability of the experimental infrastructure.

 Some examples of lab-(Christian)-made mechanical devices and experimental setups